JumaJuiceTime/TheHundredSaints/Adventuring/Settlements.md

 ## Settlement Services

-The Dolmenwood Campaign Book describes the main points of interest in each settlement, including the most significant shops or services.
+The Ouran Campaign Book describes the main points of interest in each settlement, including the most significant shops or services.
 In addition to any specific services mentioned, the following common services are available in most settlements.

 ### Apothecaries and Herbalists